dogwonder/healthdatagovernance/wp-content/themes/hdg/README.md

 `template-layout.php`

-For home and gateway pages, allows for full width blocks (e.g. Sigur Rós Hero / Sigur Rós Feature) these can be used in any post or page but would be restricted to a fixed width and look weird.
+For home and gateway pages, allows for full width blocks (e.g. hdg Rós Hero / hdg Rós Feature) these can be used in any post or page but would be restricted to a fixed width and look weird.
 This also removes the page title (can be re-added via a heading block)

 ### Guide template